Fall in Love with

 The Early Years

-The history of the gardens dates back to the 16th century, when the land was purchased by Holy Roman Emperor Maximilian II.
+The history of the Schönrunn Park & Gardens dates back to the 16th century, when the land was purchased by Holy Roman Emperor Maximilian II.
 Originally a hunting estate, it featured forests and meadows where the imperial family and court enjoyed hunting wild game.
 It wasn’t until Emperor Leopold I commissioned a summer palace in the late 17th century that plans for formal gardens began to take shape.
 Leopold’s vision was to rival the grandeur of Versailles, and the gardens were an integral part of this ambition.

 Schönbrunn Park & Gardens - 2